arcticmatt/pencil-flip/content/Misc/learn.md

 These short daily posts are fun.
 They provide, in a simple way, a timeline of my everyday life, through all its ups and downs and dull mundanities.

+### 09.22.16
+According to this New Yorker article, "according to a recent CNBC report, seventy per cent of American online-porn access occurs during the nine-to-five workday."
+I have the first "according" because I didn't actually check the source.
+That's a very high number.
+Makes you wonder when you go to use the bathroom at work, makes you wonder.

 ### 09.21.16
 Birkenstock resoling at Orinda Shoe Service is $65, or about half the original cost (I have the soft footbed ones).
 They have the actual Birkenstock sole material,